ARMmbed/mbed-os/features/filesystem/littlefs/littlefs/SPEC.md

 **Tail pointer** - Pointer to the next metadata-pair in the filesystem.
 A null pair-pointer (0xffffffff, 0xffffffff) indicates the end of the list.
-If the highest bit in the dir size is set, this points to the next metadata-pair in the current directory, otherwise it points to an arbitrary metadata-pair.
+If the highest bit in the dir size is set, this points to the next metadata-pair in the current directory.
+Otherwise, it points to an arbitrary metadata-pair.
 Starting with the superblock, the tail-pointers form a linked-list containing all metadata-pairs in the filesystem.

-**CRC** - 32 bit CRC used to detect corruption from power-lost, from block end-of-life, or just from noise on the storage bus.
+**CRC** - 32 bit CRC used to detect corruption from power-lost, from block end-of-life or just from noise on the storage bus.
 The CRC is appended to the end of each metadata-block.
 The littlefs uses the standard CRC-32, which uses a polynomial of 0x04c11db7, initialized with 0xffffffff.